Trupanion (TRUP)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

 Trupanion’s full-year EPS flipped from negative to positive over the last five years.
-This is encouraging and shows it’s at a critical moment in its life.
+This is a good sign and shows it’s at an inflection point.

-For Trupanion, its two-year annual EPS growth of 51% was lower than its five-year trend.
-We still think its growth was good and hope it can accelerate in the future.
+For Trupanion, its two-year annual EPS growth of 55.3% was higher than its five-year trend.
+We love it when earnings growth accelerates, especially when it accelerates off an already high base.

-In Q3, Trupanion reported EPS of $0.13, up from $0.03 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Trupanion’s full-year EPS of $0.35 to shrink by 12.7%.
+In Q4, Trupanion reported EPS of $0.13, up from $0.04 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Trupanion’s full-year EPS of $0.45 to grow 18%.

 The debt-to-equity ratio is a widely used measure to assess a company's balance sheet health.
 A higher ratio means that a business aggressively financed its growth with debt.
 This can result in higher earnings (if the borrowed funds are invested profitably) but also increases risk.